Wednesday, July 14, 2021 / by Christine Elwood

 Tip 4: Changing Your Address

-When you ready to make the big move, you will need to plan ahead to change your address.
+When you are ready to make the big move, you will need to plan ahead to change your address.
 Again, if you have been in an area for a lengthy period, you may lose sight of how many things are connected to your current address.
 From subscription services to bank statements, all of these need to be updated.
 A solid first step is to create a list of all your accounts, so you have a clear picture of what needs to be changed.
 In addition, do not forget to submit a change of address form to the post office, so they can forward mail that gets sent to your old address after your move.

 · Use this checklist to make sure you capture everything!
 Change of Address Checklist